This Keto Bacon Roasted Butternut Squash is an awesome side dish, it pairs perfectly with just about any protein for an unbeatable keto dinner.

 Butternut squash can definitely be eaten on a keto diet.
-While winter squashes are higher carb than most vegetables they can still fit nicely into a low carb diets and high-fat diet.
+While winter squashes are higher carb than most vegetables they can still fit nicely into a low-carb high-fat diet.
 My view is that vegetables pack tons of nutrients and I’d rather my carb sources come from nutrient-packed food than processed junk.

-There is about 13g net carbs per cup of butternut squash which makes it a fairly high carb vegetable option.
-However, by pairing it with other very low-carb ingredients you can definitely make it work for a keto friendly diet.
+There are about 13g net carbs per cup of butternut squash which makes it a fairly high carb vegetable option.
+However, by pairing it with other very low-carb ingredients you can definitely make it work for a keto-friendly diet.

 That being said, to make this recipe work for a 10g net carb meal (this is what we try to stay under for all of our recipes to fit easily into everyone’s diet) I would pair this with a grilled steak or grilled salmon.

-What should I serve this butternut squash with?
+What should I serve this Roasted butternut squash with?

 See above, steak and salmon are my go-to’s but any grilled or roasted meat dish would be fantastic.